 According to ACCCO’s website, since 2004, close to 2,250 recipients in Columbus have received the services offered through this program.

-Financing plans also exist for those with lower credit scores, which can often be the difference between a dangerously cold winter and a comfortable one.
+Financing plans, subject to credit approval, also exist for customers with all credit scores, which can often be the difference between a dangerously cold winter and a comfortable one.

 Financing and Payment